griestopf/Fusee.Tutorial/Tutorial06/README.md

 different passes.

-Such combinations of applying several render passes with different shaders and different settings are very often caled "Effects" (FX).
+Such combinations of applying several render passes with different shaders and different settings are very often called "Effects" (FX).
 FUSEE has a support class called `ShaderEffect` that allows to define effects in a convenient way.

 The final stage of this tutorial uses a shader effect instead of a simple shader.